-Make sure to read till the end where we will provide you with free template loan agreements for you to navigate your business and personal life with ease and confidence.
+Make sure you read until the end, as we will be providing free template loan agreements for you to navigate your business and personal life with ease and confidence.

 A loan agreement is a contract between a borrower and a lender.

-Loan agreements serve as a written repository of the terms and conditions based on which a lender has agreed to lend money to a borrower.
-Loan agreements specify, amongst other things, the term of the loan, the repayment procedures and details of any interest payments payable by the borrower on the loan.
+Loan agreements serve as a written repository of the terms and conditions of which the lender has agreed to lend money to a borrower.
+Loan agreements specify, amongst other things, the term of the loan, the repayment procedures, details on interest payments payable by the borrower on loan.

 Loans can be bilateral or syndicated.
-Bilateral and syndicated loans differ based on the number of lenders involved.
+Bilateral and syndicated loans are different due to the different number of lenders involved.

-For a bilateral loan, there is only one lender – often a single bank or a single financial institution.
-Overall, there are only two parties involved in the transaction – the borrower and the lender.
+In a bilateral loan, there is a single lender – often one bank or financial institution.
+As such, there are only two parties involved in the transaction – the borrower and the lender.

-For a syndicated loan, there are multiple different lenders involved – a number of banks or a number of financial institutions.
-Each lender puts up a portion of the loan which collectively goes to the borrower.
-This is usually when there are large sums involved – an individual bank does not want to risk making a loan of such a large sum to a single borrower.
-Thereby, many banks provide smaller amounts that when taken together provide the borrower with the borrower's desired amount.
+For a syndicated loan, on the other hand, there are multiple lenders involved, usually being several banks or financial institutions.
+Each lender puts up a portion of the loan, which collectively goes to the borrower.
+This is usually used when there are large sums involved, as an individual bank does not want to risk making a loan of such a large sum to a single borrower.
+Instead, banks will provide smaller amounts which, when collated provide the borrower with the borrower's desired amount.